Banking Deserts Dashboard

 A banking desert is defined as a census tract without a physical bank branch within a certain geographic radius from its population center or within the tract itself.
 That radius is determined by the type of community: 2 miles for urban communities, 5 miles for suburban communities, and 10 miles for rural communities.
 This definition is based on “areas with very low branch access” in the Interagency Notice of Proposed Rulemaking to Implement the CRA.

-A potential banking desert is defined as a census tract that will become a banking desert if one bank branch closes within a certain radius from its population center or within the tract itself.
-That radius is 2 miles for urban communities, 5 miles for suburban communities, and 10 miles for rural communities.
-This definition is based on “areas with low branch access” in the Interagency Notice of Proposed Rulemaking to Implement the CRA.
+A potential banking desert is defined as a census tract that will become a banking desert if one bank branch closes, a definition based on “areas with low branch access” in the Interagency Notice of Proposed Rulemaking to Implement the CRA.

-A census tract with limited broadband access is one in which more than 21.5% of households in the census tract did not have access to broadband internet in the 2016-2020 American Community Survey (ACS).
-These tracts are in the top quartile of tracts for the percent of the tract’s households that do not have access to broadband internet.
+Tracts where more than 21.5% of households did not have access to broadband internet in the 2016-2020 American Community Survey (ACS) are considered tracts with limited access to broadband.
+Those tracts are among the top 25% for the share of households without access.

-A census tract is considered low- and moderate-income (LMI) if its 2016-2020 ACS median family income is below 80 percent of the area median family income and middle- and upper-income (MUI) if the 2016-2020 ACS median family income is greater than or equal to 80 percent.
+A census tract is considered low- and moderate-income (LMI) if its 2016-2020 ACS median family income is below 80% of the area median family income and is considered middle- and upper-income (MUI) if the 2016-2020 ACS median family income is greater than or equal to 80%.
 Values are not available for tracts with insufficient income information.

 A census tract is urban if its population lies primarily within a metropolitan statistical area (MSA) and a principal city of its MSA.
 It is suburban if its population lies primarily within an MSA but not within the principal cities of its MSA.
 The tract is rural if its population does not lie primarily within an MSA.
 We use US Census 2023 delineation files for principal cities of MSAs.